Our Energy Opportunity

 The world is asking for more responsibly produced Canadian oil and natural gas - we need your help!

-World oil demand hit a record 103 million barrels a day in June 2023, while global LNG consumption is projected to grow 76 per cent by 2040.
+• World oil demand is projected to grow by 2 million barrels per day in 2024 while global LNG consumption is projected to grow by up to 70 per cent by 2040 – both to new record high levels.
 [1][2] As long as the world needs oil & natural gas, shouldn't it be Canadian?

 • Poland, Germany, Japan, South Korea and many other countries want sustainable and reliable Canadian energy to replace less responsible supply sources abroad.
 [3][4][5]